Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-To investigate patient samples that consistently drove false negative predictions further, we visualized the attention maps of the ABMIL models to identify regions that it considers important.
-For the CTransPath-based model, we observed that attention was concentrated in adipose regions for specimen \texttt{test\textunderscore066} (Figs. \ref{fig:cam16-adipose}a and \ref{fig:cam16-adipose}b).
+To further investigate patient samples that consistently produced false negative predictions, we visualized the attention maps of the ABMIL models to identify regions considered important by the model.
+In the CTransPath-based model, attention for specimen \texttt{test\textunderscore066} was primarily focused on adipose regions (Fig. \ref{fig:cam16-adipose}a-b).
 Since attention maps only provide a qualitative visualization of regions in an image that the ABMIL models consider important, it is unclear to what extent adipose tissue directly affects model predictions.
-We address this with HIPPO-attention.
-The patches with adipose tissue were removed, and the effect of this perturbation on model outputs was quantified.
-We found that removing the adipose tissue rescued the true positive prediction in specimen \texttt{test\textunderscore066}, suggesting that fat caused the false negative prediction (Figs. \ref{fig:cam16-adipose}c and \ref{fig:cam16-adipose}d).
-To test whether the adipose tissue from \texttt{test\textunderscore066} would cause a misclassification in other models and specimens, we added the adipose regions from that specimen into the 48 other positive specimens.
-We then recorded whether the addition of adipose tissue caused false negative predictions.
-We found that true positives were flipped to false negatives in 2, 2, 1, 1, and 5 specimens for UNI, REMIDIS, Phikon, CTransPath, and RetCLL, respectively (Figs. \ref{fig:cam16-adipose}e and \ref{fig:cam16-adipose}f).
-This highlights how HIPPO can elucidate biases that cause misclassification.
-While attention alone could not inform that adipose was the cause of misclassification, it was useful to formulate a hypothesis that we can test with HIPPO-attention.
-This demonstrates how HIPPO can complement attention-based interpretability analysis to quantitatively test hypotheses of putatively important tissue regions.
+We address this with \textit{HIPPO-attention} (\nameref{sec:methods}). \rebuttal{The adipose regions were annotated and verified by an expert pathologist to ensure accurate identification.} The adipose patches were then removed, and the effect of this perturbation on model outputs was quantified.
+Removing the adipose tissue restored the true positive prediction in specimen \texttt{test\textunderscore066}, \rebuttal{demonstrating that HIPPO can confirm which regions of a WSI are responsible for misclassification} (Fig. \ref{fig:cam16-adipose}c-\ref{fig:cam16-adipose}d).

+To test whether the adipose tissue from \texttt{test\textunderscore066} could also induce misclassification in other models and specimens, we added the adipose regions from that specimen into each of the 48 remaining metastasis-positive specimens and recorded whether the added adipose caused false negatives (Supplementary Fig. \ref{fig:hippo-schematic-insert-delete}b).
+We found that true positives were flipped to false negatives in 2, 2, 1, 1, and 5 specimens for UNI, REMIDIS, Phikon, CTransPath, and RetCCL, respectively (Fig. \ref{fig:cam16-adipose}e-\ref{fig:cam16-adipose}f).
+This case study illustrates how HIPPO can elucidate biases that drive misclassification.
+While attention alone could not determine whether adipose tissue caused misclassification, it provided a useful hypothesis that we could formally evaluate with HIPPO-attention.
+This illustrates how HIPPO can complement attention-based interpretability analysis by quantitatively testing whether putatively important tissue regions truly influence model predictions.